axonivy-market/a-trust-connector/README.md

 4. Save the changed settings.

-5. Start `ATrustIntegration/DemoStart/StartATrustExample.ivp` of the `atrust-connector-demo` project to test your setup.
+5. Start `ATrustIntegration/ATrustDemo/StartATrustExample.ivp` of the `a-trust-connector-demo` project to test your setup.

       Your setup was correct if you are being forwarded to the ***[A-Trust identification](https://www.handy-signatur.at/mobile/https-security-layer-request/identification.aspx)*** page.